m0xpd/FLIP/README.md

 The threshold has been set to approximately 0V and the Bernoulli variable is returning a true value approximately 50% of the time; this is a "fair" coin toss.
 Variation in the period of the sawtooth (and the resulting outputs from the comparator) caused by the frequency modulation is clearly visible.

 FLIP's three outputs use a simple 'emitter follower' buffer scheme taught by Ken Stone.
 The 'A' output follows directly the 'Q' output of the flip-flop.
-The 'B' output must be derived from additional logic to AND the complemented flip-flop state _Q with the clock.
-Finally, a clock signal output is provided.
+The 'B' output must be derived from additional logic to AND the complemented flip-flop state _Q with the input clock/gate signal.
+Finally, an output is provided which mirrors the input.
 This output is driven by a further inversion of _Input, rather than adding further load to the output of the CLOCK IN circuit, which could impact the edge detection circuit.